-Spend the morning browsing the local handicrafts and fresh produce at Miyagawa market, the Takayama Floats Museum and Takayama Jinya.
+Later, take a leisurely stroll around the traditional houses of the area and visit the museums, stopping at Takayama Festival Floats Exhibition Hall, and Takayama Jinya.

 Enjoy the afternoon at leisure or perhaps take a stroll through Kami Sanomachi, Takayama's old town.
+You will spend approximately 5 hours on foot today sightseeing around the town of Takayama.